centaurus-project/centaurus/docs/security.md

 A constellation with 7 auditors will keep functioning despite the outage of 2 nodes, and so on.

 Auditor servers can't forge/mutate a quantum received from alpha or submit fake quantum requests on behalf of a client, as each auditor always verifies cryptographic client signature.
-One auditor also can't flood or DDoS another constellation auditors because they do not communicate directly and the malicious server doesn't know IP addresses of another constellation members except the alpha server.

 **Malicious alpha**